wangGame/tripeaks/android/assets/libwebp-0.5.1-windows-x86/libwebp-0.5.1-windows-x86/Readme-mux.txt

 WebPMux: set of two libraries 'Mux' and 'Demux' for creation, extraction and manipulation of an extended format WebP file, which can have features like color profile, metadata and animation.
-Reference command-line tools 'webpmux' and 'vwebp' as well as the WebP container specification 'doc/webp-container-spec.txt' are also provided in this package.
+Reference command-line com.tool.tools 'webpmux' and 'vwebp' as well as the WebP container specification 'doc/webp-container-spec.txt' are also provided in this package.